WHY CONSERVE WORKING LANDS?

 Working with the Broker to Sell Your Tax Credits

 Following closing and recording, the landowner and CCALT project manager will work cooperatively with the tax credit broker to complete all necessary forms and applications related to the issuance and sale of conservation easement tax credits.
-This process may take up to three to four months to complete.
+The State has 120 days (4 months) to review the application and issue credits once it receives a completed tax credit application and the application fee.
 CCALT strongly encourages landowners who desire to sell their Colorado conservation easement tax credits to work with a reputable conservation easement tax credit broker.
 CCALT will provide a list of names of individuals who specialize in this work.

 To download a PDF of our process, including a flow chart, click here.
 The process described in this section is for donated conservation easements.
 Bargain sale purchase transactions, whereby a landowner sells a portion of the value of the easement to CCALT, follow a slightly different process, outlined here.
 Please contact CCALT (303.225.8677) with any additional questions you have related to the process for conveying a conservation easement.